 Physicians can claim several tariffs for maternity services.
 Typically, physicians will claim one comprehensive pre-natal assessment, followed by 10 – 12 routine pre-natal visits and one post-natal visit.
 The following is a list obstetrical visit tariffs and the related rules and guidelines for claiming each tariff (as set out in Rule of Application #33).

 - Assessment should include full patient history, an inquiry into and examination of all relevant parts or systems, a comprehensive pelvic examination along with the completion of the pre-natal record and advice to the patient;

 - Should generally last 20 minutes or longer; otherwise claim as appropriate visit fee (Complete, Regional or Basic visit);

 - Should only be billed once per pregnancy.

-- Visit should include the necessary history, examination, appropriate record and advice to the patient (including any pregnancy related counseling or advice to the patient or patient’s representative(s);
+- A visit should include the necessary history, examination, appropriate record and advice to the patient, including any pregnancy-related counselling or advice to the patient or patient’s representative(s);

-- Complicated pregnancies may require additional visits, which should all be claimed as tariff 8401.
+- Complicated pregnancies may require additional visits; claim all of which as Tariff 8401.

-- Visit should include the necessary history, examination, appropriate record and advice to the patient;
+- A visit should include the necessary history, examination, appropriate record and advice to the patient;

 - May only be billed once following delivery during the post-natal period (42 days after delivery);